-My past clients include: Guardian, FT, Telegraph, Times, Radio Times, BBC, Independent, Walker books, Experien, Reader’s digest, Economist, TES, Informa Plc, New York Times, Honda, Wall Street Journal, Harvard Magazine, Waitrose, New Scientist and many others.
+My past clients include: Guardian, FT, Telegraph, Times, Radio Times, BBC, Independent, Walker books, Experien, Reader’s digest, Economist, TES, Informa Plc, New York Times, Honda, Wall Street Journal, Harvard Magazine, Waitrose, New Scientist, Nike, Spotify and many others.

 My lack of digital knowledge spurred me on to take a slight turn in my career path, one that didn’t need a computer.
 In 1996 I officially became freelance and started out painting with acrylics on canvas paper.
 I loved using this medium, however by 2001 I decided to shed my Luddite ways and embrace technology and jump on the digital bandwagon.
 My illustrative style has evolved over the years and reinvented it’s self several times.
 Having been admirers of artists like: David Cutter, Mark Ryden and Edward Hopper, I believe my work probably wouldn’t exist without their influences.
 For those who have been brought up without computers and social media it’s quite a learning curve but I feel my work has benefited as a result and being plugged into the social network has not only got my work seen but gave me the ability to see a broader spectrum of illustrative styles.

-I own the copyright all all my work and if you need a licence to use any of my existing images please contact me to buy the appropriate licence, unless you are working for a charity or good cause.
+I own the copyright all all my work and if you need a licence to use any of my existing images please contact me to buy the appropriate licence.

-Please do not use my work without my prior knowledge.
+Please do not use my work without the correct licence.

 In 2015 I entered the AOI and London Transport Museum competition entitles ‘London places and spaces’ in which I was short listed for exhibition.